arangodb/arangodb/Documentation/DocuBlocks/Rest/Transactions/get_api_transaction.md

 @startDocuBlock get_api_transaction
 @brief Return the currently running server-side transactions

-@RESTHEADER{GET /_api/transaction, Get currently running transactions, executeGetState:transactions}
+@RESTHEADER{GET /_api/transaction, Get currently running transactions, listStreamTransactions}

 @RESTDESCRIPTION
 The result is an object with the attribute *transactions*, which contains